 If leaders lead by example, they can create an organizational culture where sexual harassment does not occur.

 Have you been sexually harassed in the workplace?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. as soon as possible.
 Let us fight to protect your rights and hold your employer accountable.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.